Praja Sankalpa Yatra

-Praja Sankalpa Yatra was a foot march that was undertaken by Y. S. Jagan Mohan Reddy starting 6 November 2017, for 341 days till 10 January 2019, when he walked over 3,648 km and met around two crore people.
+Praja Sankalpa Yatra was a foot march that was undertaken by Y. S. Jagan Mohan Reddy starting 6 November 2017, for 341 days till 09 January 2019, when he walked over 3,648 km and met around two crore people.
 This was done in the run up to the 2019 Andhra Pradesh Legislative Assembly election.
 The YSR Congress Party has claimed it to be the largest Padayatra by any Indian politician till date.

 Development

-Praja Sankalpa Yatra was a foot march campaign started by Andhra Pradesh's former leader of opposition Y. S. Jagan Mohan Reddy, objected to pitch himself as an alternative to former chief minister of Andhra Pradesh N. Chandrababu Naidu.
-The campaign was launched on 6 November 2017 with the slogan Ravali Jagan Kavali Jagan (Jagan should come, We need Jagan) subjected to address over 5000 public meetings in 175 assembly constituencies of Andhra Pradesh.
+Praja Sankalpa Yatra was a foot march campaign started by Andhra Pradesh's former leader of opposition Y. S. Jagan Mohan Reddy, objected to pitch inghimself as an alternative to former chief minister of Andhra Pradesh N. Chandrababu Naidu.
+The campaign was launched on 6 November 2017 with the slogan Ravali Jagan Kavali Jagan (Jagan should come, We need Jagan) san taddressedover 5000 public meetings in 175 assembly constituencies of Andhra Pradesh.

-A set of nine welfare programs also called as Navaratnalu were promised by YS Jagan during the campaign which were delivered once he was elected as the chief minister of Andhra Pradesh post 2019 state assembly elections.
+A set of nine welfare programs, also called as Navaratnalu were promised by YS Jagan during the campaign which were delivered once he was elected as the chief minister of Andhra Pradesthe h post 2019 state assembly elections.

-After 341 days of Praja Sankalpa Yatra covering the distance of 3,648 km through 13 districts on foot, it was finally concluded at Ichchapuram on 10 January 2019 making it the longest Padayatra by any politician in India.
+After 341 days of Praja Sankalpa Yatra covering the distance of 3,648 km through 13 districts on foot, it was finally concluded at Ichchapuram on 10 January 2019, making it the longest Padayatra by any politician in India.